NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 *Pinning MPI processes*

-When using mpirun, the MPI processes can be pinned to a specfic core by setting the environment variable *I_MPI_PIN_PROCESSOR_LIST*.
+When using mpirun, the MPI processes can be pinned to a specific core by setting the environment variable *I_MPI_PIN_PROCESSOR_LIST*.
 To pin four MPI processes to (e.g.) the first four CPUs among the allocated CPUs, add the following line to the batch script: